 The smarter a person, the higher her probability to invest in any kind of education.
-Basic cognitive skills and on-the-job training should thus be positively related.
-The likelihood also depends on personality and cultural capital.
-The higher the cultural capital and the higher the importance of job success, the more likely will on-the-job training be.
+Cognitive skills and on-the-job training should thus be positively related.
+The likelihood also depends on personality traits.
+A high value on, for instance, an external locus of control signifies the belief that events in life or their outcomes are determined by external factors such as luck rather than by own decisions, actions or effort.
+This belief should lead to a low expected return to education and thus to fewer investment in on-the-job training.
+Finally, the higher the cultural capital measured as the participation in high-cultural activities and the number of books in the household, the more likely will on-the-job training be.